ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The University of the Arts Financial Aid

-The majority of The University of the Arts undergrads use financial aid to finance their education.
-In 2022, 1,338 of the 1,397 undergrads enrolled received financial aid.
+The majority of The University of the Arts undergrads use financial aid to help pay for school.
+In 2023, 1,338 of the 1,170 undergrads enrolled received financial aid.
 The University of the Arts meets 66% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $41,527 a year.
 Around 85% of The University of the Arts undergrads take out student loans to cover any remaining costs.
 The University of the Arts graduates who have student loans graduate with an average of $11,807 of student loan debt.